 - Add beads for color and sound.

-Display Tip: Hang from booth frame or wooden stand.
-Movement and sound draw people in.
+📍 Display tip: Hang from the booth frame or a wooden stand — movement and sound draw people in from a distance.

 Small, gorgeous, and totally giftable.
-These fly when displayed well.
+These fly off the table when displayed well.

-- Arrange dried flowers in silicone keychain mold.
+- Arrange dried flowers in a silicone keychain mold.

 - Pour clear resin, cure with UV or sunlight.

 Another perfect small-ticket item.
-People buy them on impulse.
+People buy these purely on impulse.

 - Melt beeswax, coconut oil, and shea butter.